maqifrnswa/DecodingPrimer/index.md

 #### A1Z26 Coding

 You can represent every letter in the alphabet with the number of the order of the alphabet.
 For example, the first letter is `a` and the 26th is `z`, so the character `a` gets the number 1 and `z` gets the number 26.
-The word `hello` is therefore encoded as `8 5 12 12 15`.  [https://www.dcode.fr/letter-number-cipher](https://www.dcode.fr/letter-number-cipher)
+The word `hello` is therefore encoded as `8 5 12 12 15`.
+For example, see [dcode.fr's tool](https://www.dcode.fr/letter-number-cipher)

 #### Base64 (and other BaseN) coding
-Any string of binary numbers can be represented as "printable" characters using base64 encoding.
-This is a great trick encoders use to convert almost anything with two characters into readable text [https://en.wikipedia.org/wiki/Base64](https://en.wikipedia.org/wiki/Base64).
+Any string of binary numbers can be represented as "printable" characters using **[base64 encoding](https://en.wikipedia.org/wiki/Base64)**.
+This is a great trick encoders use to convert almost anything with two symbols (e.g., binary) into readable text.
 A common use of base64 is to take an ASCII sequence of characters, encode it as a binary sequence of 1s and 0s, and convert that into base64.
-All of this can easily be handled by many online tools, such as [https://tools.decodeingress.me/#/basic](https://tools.decodeingress.me/#/basic).
+All of this can easily be handled by many online tools, such as [decodeingress.me's tools.](https://tools.decodeingress.me/#/basic).

 How to recognize base64?
 * Consists of lower and uppercase letters a-z, A-Z, numbers 0-9, plus sign and slash + /, and equal sign =